 Additionally, researchers may utilize resources maintained in the Curatorial Offices, including U.S. patent records from 1790 through 1959 and Sears, Roebuck & Co. catalogs, all on microfilm.
 Also available are 3,000 titles in the curatorial library, including works on material culture, museum collecting and administration, and exhibition theory.

-A: No, because the IRS considers libraries and museums as interested parties and appraisals prepared by them as subject to question.
+A: No--the IRS considers libraries and museums as interested parties and appraisals prepared by them are subject to question.
 This is because some libraries and museums in the past competed for gifts by providing high appraisals, so most libraries and museums have appraisal policies similar to ours.
 For more information and links to websites of professional appraisers, please see our appraisal policy page.